Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 Cultural Shock: You will see Kavadi bearers who impale themselves with skewers and hooks as acts of repentance and devotion.

-Should I take Join a Tour to visit Batu Caves Temple?
+Should I take a tour of Batu Caves Temple?

 Numerous operators run half-day trips to the Batu Caves (USD 50)